sainclersilva/ifood/README.md

 ### 5. Setting Up the Project in PyCharm
 Follow the instructions below to set up the project in PyCharm: Cloning the Repository

-a.
-First, clone the GitHub repository to your local environment.
+- **First, clone the GitHub repository to your local environment.
 In PyCharm's terminal or the command line, run: git clone https://github.com/sainclersilva/ifood.git/

-b.
-Navigate to the project directory:
+- **Navigate to the project directory:

 `
 cd <path to the cloned project>